 Chapter 8 Conditional statements

-So far we have just talked about coding that runs in a single flow–all commands are executed in order, no matter what.
-This section is devoted to decisionmaking in code, running different parts of code selectively, depending on the results we have got so far.
+So far we have just talked about coding that runs in a single flow–all commands are executed in the given order, no matter what.
+This section is devoted to decisionmaking in code, running different parts of code selectively, depending on a “condition”, the results we have computed so far.
+We start with the very basic conditional statement–the if-statement (Section 8.1), then add the “otherwise” option to it (Section 8.2), and finally discuss the complications, related to conditional statements in case of vectors (Section 8.3).

 8.1 if statement

-The basic idea of conditional statements is to test a “condition”, and execute a certain part of the code only if it is true.
-This is the basics of decision-making in computer programs.
+The idea of conditional statements is to test a “condition”, and execute a certain part of the code only if it is true.
+This is the basic way of decision-making in computer programs.

 We can write it in an abstract manner as